 We’ll talk about weeds and bugs, both beneficials and pests.
 Learn the difference, how to identify them, and about systems you can put in place to foster an environment to support a balanced diversity of their populations in your yard and garden without synthetic fertilizers or pesticides.
 Topics include: common garden pests and organic controls, beneficial insects and companion plants, design elements for insects, responsible integrated pest management.
 Engaging powerpoint with Q&A.

-Join us in crafting a recipe for the family and farm compost system at Wild Water Farm.
-Cat will give an overview of the soil food web to help you understand how and why to create compost that benefits your soil while managing family and farm waste.
+Crafting a recipe for the backyard compost system is a critical element for success in making a healthy soil amendment and for protecting wildlife and pets.
+Cat will give an overview of the soil food web to help you understand how and why to create compost that benefits your soil while managing kitchen and yard waste.
 Learn about the spectrum of practical compostable ingredients and how to construct a pile that applies principles of structure and density to ensure that your living compost can hold air and water, creating the conditions that diverse microbial populations need to thrive.
-Suitable for all levels of understanding, and applicable for all sizes of family and small farm compost systems.
-2 hour outdoor workshop.
+Suitable for all levels of understanding, and applicable for all sizes of family and neighborhood compost systems.
+2 - 3 hour outdoor workshop.

 This Rots!
 Demystifying Compost